Latawiec/savage-playground/savage_playground_frontend/README.md

 ## Project setup
 ```
 npm install --legacy-peer-deps // needed for newer versions of node apparently.
+I set it for the entire project in npmrc.
 ```

 ### Compiles and hot-reloads for development